scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         Warn the user (rather than just silently failing) when we have a freetype version mismatch.

-    -   Patch from Barry SCHWARTZ. python fontforge.font.addPosSub was expecting its args inside a redundant tuple.
+    -   Patch from Barry SCHWARTZ. python websharpstudios.font.addPosSub was expecting its args inside a redundant tuple.
     -   New Vietnamese translation from Clytie.
          Also some spelling corrections in the original messages.